Dental Implants with Bone Loss: Success Rates, Costs & Options

 Type of Implant

 The surgeon’s expertise and experience are crucial for successful implant placement and to avoid future problems.
 A thorough treatment plan considers all the factors and additional procedures, like sinus lifts or necessary bone grafting.
-Consulting a skilled periodontist or oral surgeon guarantees your chances of a successful outcome.
+Consulting a skilled periodontist or oral surgeon significantly improves your chances of a successful outcome.

 Benefits of Dental Implants for Individuals with Bone Loss